Tehsurfer/MAPcore-Documentation/README.md

 # MAPcore Documentation

-Documentation for the MAPcore Demonstrations of the NIH SPARC program.
+Documentation for the MAPcore aspects of the SPARC Data Portal (https://data.sparc.science).

 ## Sphinx Installation
 On Linux or MacOS, you should open the terminal and run the following command.